 We will keep an 8-10′ distance between us and will approach the signing area one at a time.
 (Fees are listed under Pricing and Payment at top of the homepage of this site or by clicking here.)

-3) We are still awaiting the opening of the NYS Manhattan office of the State Department that issues Apostilles, but we can obtain Apostilles for you in Albany if you have a little more flexibility with your timeframe, as the processing currently takes about 2-1/2 to 3 weeks after your document is reviewed and notarized, not including shipping back to you.
+3) We are still awaiting the opening of the NYS Manhattan office of the State Department that issues Apostilles, but we can obtain Apostilles for you in Albany if you have some flexibility with your timeframe, as the processing currently takes about 2-1/2 to 3 weeks after your document is reviewed and notarized, not including shipping back to you.
 We are mainly focusing on NYC birth certificates and death certifications that have NYC letters of exemplifications, but can apostille other documents as well.

 Manhattan Mobile Notary & Apostille Service is the New York City authority on notarizing your important documents and obtaining any required NY State Apostilles for your foreign-bound documents (please also see below for certifying copies of documents as a true copy by an attorney and the pricing on our Pricing page).